-The resulting analysis discriminated 33 different regimes.
-The median for all returns was 0.0005 but the weighted sum of the absolute regime values is 0.0031 – a six-fold improvement in quantity.
+The resulting analysis discriminated 33 different regimes with weighted sum of the absolute regime values of 31 basis points – a six-fold improvement over the median market return of 5 basis points.
 The weighted average confidence level for all regime shifts was 0.1075, not statistically significant at the 0.05 level but interesting none the less.

 On the other hand, here is the regime analysis for Apple’s daily trading volume.

 While some people want to apply regime shift analysis to predicting markets, my interest is in applying it to our investment processes.

 Regime shift analysis can show when something has changed in the investment process to cause a change in the investment returns, above and beyond the continuous noise of daily variation.
 How often have you looked at a return series and wondered if something has changed or broken?